MicrosoftDocs/memdocs/memdocs/analytics/advanced-endpoint-analytics.md

 If your tenant has an Intune subscription that includes the base Endpoint analytics product for all users and an add-on subscription that contains advanced features in Endpoint analytics for a subset of users, it's considered a mixed license scenario.

-Currently, the highest functional subscription sets the Endpoint aAnalytics experience for your tenant.
+Currently, the highest functional subscription sets the Endpoint analytics experience for your tenant.
 In the earlier example, your tenant experience would include advanced features in Endpoint Analytics for all enrolled devices.

 ## Enabling advanced features for Endpoint analytics